-Local Toolbar In the local toolbar of the Target Editor click Queveen toolbar of the Target Editor click
+Local Toolbar In the local toolbar of the Target Editor click View

 Alternatively, if you want to view your output using a specific browser, you can do this from the Target Editor.
 An extra flyout is provided in the drop-down if a particular target has generated output and your computer is set up to view it in different browsers or viewers.